niboj/DayzXboxConfigTutorial/README.md

 2. Become very popular so that your server has more than 60 players.
 3. Drive a car.
 > Dayz servers become very laggy when there are more thant 60 players playing, this makes car undrivable and sometimes makes them go off in the air.

+# Other useful stuff

+## mapgrouppos.xml and mapgroupproto.xml
+Mapgrouppos isn't the file that tells the server where to spawn buildings.
+It's used to tell the server where to spawn loot.
+It has the centre point of each building and is used along with the mapgroupproto file to mark all the loot spawn points in buildings.

 # References